A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds: Introduction

 where $\mathcal{M}$ is a $\mathit{d}$-dimensional, complete and connected Riemannian manifold, $f: \mathcal{M} \to \mathbb{R}$ is a nonconvex, nonsmooth function.
 This type of problem arises in many practical applications including oriented bounding boxes in spatial data structures \cite{gottschalk1996obbtree}, sparsest vector search in subspaces for sparse dictionary learning \cite{demanet2014scaling}, Riemannian manifold sphere packing in multi-antenna channels \cite{gohary2009noncoherent}, and geometric median calculation for robust atlas estimation \cite{fletcher2009geometric}.

 In the Euclidean setting, i.e., $\mathcal{M}= \mathbb{R}^n$, the conjugate gradient (CG) method is a popular choice for minimizing continuously differentiable functions.
-This method originated from the work of Hestenes and Stiefel \cite{hestenes1952methods} in 1952, and its iterative formula at the $k$-th iteration is given by $x_{k+1}=x_k+t_k\eta_k$, where $t_k$ denotes the step size, and the search direction $\eta_{k}$ is determined by $\eta_{1} = -\nabla f(x_{1})$ and
+This method originated from the work of Hestenes and Stiefel \cite{hestenes1952methods} in 1952, and its iterative formula at the $k$-th iteration is given by $x_{k+1}=x_k+t_k\eta_k$, where $t_k$ denotes the step size, and the search direction $\eta_{k}$ is determined by $\eta_{1} = -\nabla f(x_{1})$ and $\eta_{k}=-\nabla f(x_{k}) + \beta_{k} \eta_{k-1}$ for $k>1$.
+Here, $\nabla f(x_{k})$ denotes the gradient of $f$ at $x_k$, and $\beta_{k}$ represents the conjugate parameter.
+Over the past 70 years, a wide variety of CG methods have been developed; see, e.g., Fletcher and Reeves \cite{fletcher1964function}, Polyak \cite{polyak1969conjugate}, Liu and Storey \cite{liu1991efficient}, Dai and Yuan \cite{dai1999nonlinear}, Dai and Liao \cite{h2001new}, and Hager and Zhang \cite{hager2005new}.
+For more references, we refer readers to the survey papers \cite{andrei2020nonlinear-CG,hager2006survey}.